Council tax on empty property

 300%

+As this premium applies to the property, a change of ownership or tenancy won't affect the premium.
 The premium can only be removed by bringing your property back into use by furnishing or occupying the property for a continuous six-week period.

 2. Second homes

-Dwellings that are substantially furnished, but only occupied sporadically, and are no one’s main residence are classed as second homes.
+Dwellings that are substantially furnished but are no-one’s main residence are classed as second homes.
+Owners of second homes pay a 100% council tax premium.

 3. Exceptions to the long-term empty premium and second home premium